Zig Zag Railway: 2019 bushfire damage and ongoing repairs

 In late December 2019, the Zig Zag Railway was hit by the Gospers Mountain bushfire.
 The station buildings and most of the rolling stock survived with the exception of a few already vandalised carriages.
 The toilet block, storage areas, communications hut, signalling equipment, water and power supplies and main office with the past 45 years of records were all destroyed along with an estimated 1500 sleepers all of which pushed the reopening a few years back.

-On 24th July 2020, diesel locomotive 1004 became the first locomotive to travel from Bottom Points Station to Clarence station since the cessation of steam services in March 2012.
+On 24 July 2020, diesel locomotive 1004 became the first locomotive to travel from Bottom Points Station to Clarence station since the cessation of steam services in March 2012.
 Works trains had previously only operated on the Middle Road (Bottom Points to Top Points) due to the extensive damage at Clarence caused by the 2013 embankment slip.

 2020s

 In March 2020, the railway was well into the project of making the rail corridor safe when storms struck Zig Zag, this impacted the return to service the railway was heading for.
 The ability of workers and volunteers to come onsite was impacted by COVID-19 restrictions in NSW between March and September 2020 and June and November 2021, slowing the progress of work on the railway.
 Additionally, the railway has been repeatedly affected by weather events, such as storms in January and March 2022.

 Eleven years after the last revenue-earning steam train operated on the line, Zig Zag finally reopened to the public on 27 May 2023.
-Over 2,000 people visited the site on the reopening weekend of 27th-28th May 2023, with more than 1,800 riding the train on its first weekend of operations.
+Over 2,000 people visited the site on the reopening weekend of 27-28 May 2023, with more than 1,800 riding the train on its first weekend of operations.

-The railway celebrated its reopening and 154th anniversary on 21st October 2023 with a tape-cutting ceremony, pre-booked steam train rides, local performances, displays, heritage buses and market stalls.
+The railway celebrated its reopening and 154th anniversary on 21 October 2023 with a tape-cutting ceremony, pre-booked steam train rides, local performances, displays, heritage buses and market stalls.

-Circa June 2025, the railway acquired ex-Queensland Rail 1700-class locomotives 1707D and 1741D, fully restoring 1741 and placing 1707 aside with a view to future restoration.
+Circa June 2025, the railway began leasing locomotives 1707D and 1741D from a private owner, with 1707D set aside for future restoration.